See and Learn Speech

 - See and Learn Saying Words 3

-- See and Learn Longer Words (expected to be available by mid-2019)
+- See and Learn Longer Words (under development)

-- See and Learn Word Endings (expected to be available by mid-2019)
+- See and Learn Word Endings (under development)

 When to start